ton-blockchain/mytonctrl/templates/readme.md

 * Access to operational full node

 ## Create a wallet on masterchain
+If you do not have a wallet on masterchain (-1) yet, then make one.
 Manual way described in chapter 2 of https://test.ton.org/Validator-HOWTO.txt

 ## Create node `adnlAddr`
+Again, if you do not have this yet, make it.
 Use `validator-engine-console`, here is example of the commands
 ```
 > newkey